lucavgn/AML_Project5/README2.md

 - β: 0.20
 - J: 16
 ## Personal Contribution
 For this section of the project, testing was configured to allow the selection of workers (K) and initial local steps (J) via the command line.
-Three parameters must be provided:
+The script is 'DynamicSGD_starting_code.ipynb' and three parameters must be provided:

 - The name of the file to execute, ending with .py (in this case, 'localSGD.py').
 - The number of workers (K: [2, 4, 8]).